davmixcool/php-dbcloud/README.md

 # PHP-DBCLOUD

-PHP-DBCLOUD is a php library that creates backup of your PostgreSql/MySql database and uploads it to the cloud.
-It also support restoring of the backed up database from the cloud.
+PHP-DBCLOUD is a php library that creates backup of your PostgreSql / MySql database and uploads it to the cloud.
+It also support restoring of the backedup database from the cloud.

 [![GitHub license](https://img.shields.io/github/license/davmixcool/php-dbcloud.svg)](https://github.com/davmixcool/php-dbcloud/blob/master/LICENSE)